2026

 The coursing was held on Sunday, but unfortunately, of the 5 entered hounds, only 3 were present.
 Very disappointing.
 Alyesha Under Sharp Hill by Gabriele Klenk came first, Crumbaugh second, and Charlaigne third, but she still received the title “Schönheit und Leistung Jahresseigerin” because she had received an Excellent at the show, while Alyesha received a Very Good.

-Charlaigne with her won challenge trophies for Best Working Dog, the Wanderpreis “Of the Scottish Highlands” from Ruth Oess (left) and the “Quodlibet Drambui Trophy” for Beauty and Performance Annual Winner from Gerd Zekkert.
+Charlaigne with her won challenge trophies for Best Working Dog, the Wanderpreis “Of the Scottish Highlands” from Ruth Oess (left) and the “Quodlibet Drambui Trophy” for Beauty and Performance Annual Winner from Gerd Zekert.

 Of the 21 names attached to the “Of the Scottish Highlands” challenge trophy, 7 are O’Cockaigne hounds and my Terichline Thistle appears 3 times.
 Pretty nice!